petercossey/delete-customers/SPEC.md

 # Technical Requirements

 ## Overview
-This tool bulk deletes customers from a BigCommerce store while respecting API rate limits and handling large datasets efficiently.
+This tool bulk deletes customers from a BigCommerce store while respecting API rate limits and handling large datasets efficiently using a two-phase approach.

 ## API Constraints
 - Maximum 5 concurrent connections to BigCommerce API